 You may be able to file a civil lawsuit against this person or his business and collect workers’ compensation benefits at the same time.

 The key issue is figuring out who was responsible for the incident that caused your burn injury.
 An investigation by an experienced workplace injury attorney is the only way to find out who was really at fault.
-At Schmidt Kramer, our workers’ compensation lawyers in Harrisburg regularly conduct these investigations on behalf of clients, and we charge nothing for this service unless we can get a financial recovery.
+At Schmidt Kramer, our workers’ compensation lawyers in Lancaster regularly conduct these investigations on behalf of clients, and we charge nothing for this service unless we can get a financial recovery.